 Call or email Deidri Nielson (435-797-2694) for more information about our programs or to set up an appointment.

 Logan, UT 84322-2830

 The Graduate Studies Financial Information Page includes a list of available scholarships.
 This page also includes information about insurance, assistantships, fellowships, tuition awards, travel support and other financial assistance.

 Here are several scholarships ITLS students have received in the past:

-To be updated on the most current funding opportunities, we encourage prospective students to subscribe to the student listserv.
+To be updated on current funding opportunities, we encourage prospective students to subscribe to the student listserv.